Rule 8.831. Notice designating the record on appeal

 Advisory Committee Comment

-Notice Designating Record on Appeal (Limited Civil Case) (form APP-103) may be used to file the designation required under this rule.
-This form is available at any courthouse or county law library or online at www.courtinfo.ca.gov/forms.
+Appellant's Notice Designating Record on Appeal (Limited Civil Case) (form APP-103) may be used to file the designation required under this rule.
+This form is available at any courthouse or county law library or online at www.courts.ca.gov/forms.
 To assist parties in making appropriate choices, courts are encouraged to include information about whether the proceedings were recorded by a court reporter or officially electronically recorded in any information that the court provides to parties concerning their appellate rights.

 If the appellant designates a clerk's transcript or reporter's transcript under this rule, the respondent will have an opportunity to designate additional documents to be included in the clerk's transcript under rule 8.832(b)(2) or additional proceedings to be included in the reporter's transcript under rule 8.834(a)(3).